OpenFn/primero-thailand/docs/index.md

 1. For Flow 1, [See this table](https://docs.google.com/spreadsheets/d/1f1fT3qmM4mKT98AaJ0ArlgONQRC-W9ghoa-j4BswwbM/edit?usp=sharing) for the integration mapping specifications.
 2. For Flow 2, [See this table](https://docs.google.com/spreadsheets/d/1f1fT3qmM4mKT98AaJ0ArlgONQRC-W9ghoa-j4BswwbM/edit#gid=1877091315) for the integration mapping specifications.

+**Note**
+1. If data synced from HIS is edited in Primero, it will be overwritten with the original value (or blank if there was no value in HIS) at the next sync.
+2. `Physical examination` subforms are uniquely identified by `intervention ID + patient cid`.
+3. `Unexpected pregnancy` subforms are uniquely identified by `date` and position of subform in list of pregnancy subforms.
-The Forms that are updated in Flow 2 are:
+4. The `Child Shield` Forms that are updated in Flow 2 are:
 * Child’s Quality of Life Questionnaire (CQ1)
 * Child’s Quality of Life Questionnaire (CQ2 - AUQUEI1)
 * Caregiver Survey form - PSu1 and PSu2 file
 * Parent-Child Conflict Tactics Scale (CC-CTSPC-R)
 * Risk Model

-**Note**
-1. If data synced from HIS is edited in Primero, it will be overwritten with the original value (or blank if there was no value in HIS) at the next sync.
-2. `Physical examination` subforms are uniquely identified by `intervention ID + patient cid`.
-3. `Unexpected pregnancy` subforms are uniquely identified by `date` and position of subform in list of pregnancy subforms.

 ## (6) Change Management
 System administrators are responsible for identifying if changes may impact the OpenFn integration.